MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-site-access-restriction.md

 description: "Learn how to allow only users in specified security groups to access a user's OneDrive content."
 ---

-# Restrict access to a user's OneDrive content to people in a security group
+# Restrict access to a user's OneDrive content to people in a group

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]